ghisch/Solar-Router-for-ESPHome/docs/en/engine.md

 - ***ON*** : automatic regulation is active and is not diverting energy to the load.
 - ***blink*** : solar router is currently sending energy to the load.

+## Router Level vs Regulator Opening

+The solar router uses two distinct but related level controls:

+- **Router Level**: This is the main system-wide control (0-100%) that represents the overall routing state.
+It controls the LED indicators and energy counter logic.
+When automatic regulation is enabled, this level is dynamically adjusted based on power measurements.

+- **Regulator Opening**: This represents the actual opening level (0-100%) of the physical regulator.
+By default, it mirrors the router level since there is only one regulator.
+While it can be controlled independently, changes to regulator_opening alone won't affect the router_level or trigger LED state changes.

+The regulator opening entity is hidden from Home Assistant by default.
+To expose it, add this to your substitutions:

+Note: It's recommended to adjust the router_level rather than regulator_opening directly, as this ensures proper system feedback through LEDs and energy monitoring.

 ## Configuration

 To use this package, add the following lines to your configuration file: